nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `INDEX` refers to the index of the contact you wish to edit in the current displayed list.
   * `INDEX` must be a **positive integer**.
 * At least one field must be provided.

-* For the following fields, they are considered a `SuperField`
+For the following fields, they are considered a `SuperField`.
+* Modules
+* Tags

+A `SuperField`
+can contain many inputs in that single field.
+When using edit, the command checks for if that input is already in that `SuperField`, if it is, it will remove it.
+If not, then it will add the input into the `SuperField`
+  * e.g. `edit mt/CS2103T` removes CS2103T from the Modules field
+of a person if it already exists and adds it if it does not.

 | Specifier | Name of Field                   | Optional? |
 |-----------|---------------------------------|-----------|